Host Your Own Wine Club

 We suggest getting a few friends together once a month.
 A good number would be 6-12 people, but of course you can make it as small or large as you like.
 You can start with friends and family, and expand to friends of friends, and you can even set up an official club or society if you get enough interest.
 Hosting your own wine club with friends is a good place to start, so people feel they can ask “stupid” questions.
 Find a comfortable setting, such as your own home, or perhaps your local pub or village hall has a room you can hire if everyone is willing to chip in?

-HYO Wine Club will recommend six bottles of wine, in themes, each month for you to try.
+HYO Wine Club will recommend wines in a theme each month for you to try.
 These will mostly be available on the high street and we will tell you where to buy and how much for.
-Some will be from independent retailers or direct from winemakers, and you can always ask your local independent retailer to see if they can source it for you.
-If you can’t get hold of the wines we recommend, you can ask us to suggest some alternatives, or ask in your local wine store for a reasonable substitute.
+If you can’t get hold of the wines we recommend, you can ask us to suggest some alternatives, or ask in your local wine store for a substitute.

 We usually find that each bottle of wine will go round 10-12 people, so long as only a tasting amount is poured into each glass.
-If there are 10 of you, six people could volunteer to buy each of the wines, and the other four could bring some food or pay for the venue hire.
 If the theme is a country you could bring food and play music to reflect that theme.

 What to bring